jessicarush/javascript-notes/operators.md

 console.log(a);    // 4.5
 ```

 For strict equality/non-equality the data type must be the same.
-Note the comparison operators are not strict.
+Another way to put it is in the case of loose comparisons, JavaScript is allowed to perform *[type coercion](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness)* on the values before the comparison takes place whereas it does no coercing in a strict comparison.
 ```javascript
 console.log(a == '4.5');     // true
 console.log(a === '4.5');    // false